tencentyun/intlcloud-documents/yehe_doc/教育服务/互动白板/客户端 API/Web/TEduBoardCallback_intl_en.md

 | userData | String | userData passed through the upload API |

 #### Description
 This callback is returned only when addImageElement is called locally.
-When this callback is returned, the background image has been uploaded or downloaded successfully and is displayed.
+When this callback is returned, the background image has been uploaded or downloaded successfully and is displayed

 ### TEB_H5BACKGROUND_STATUS_CHANGED